jlefley/dabster/README.md

 * Song/artist/album identifiers from other, existing databases
 * Cultural or social perspective on a song/artist/album
 * Quantitative information about songs such as tempo and liveliness
-* Existing playlists your music is contained in
+* Existing playlists containing your music

 Along with caching and associating metatdata, Dabster also serves to make use of the information.
 Future ideas include:
 * Experimentation with recommendation and playlist generation algorithms (Pandora with your own music collection)